-The lab final examination is based upon the theory concepts covered in lab assignments as well as the lab skills required in performance if the lab assignments.
+The lab final examination is based upon electrical circuit analysis theory concepts gained in previous or in co-requisite related courses and covered in lab assignments as well as the lab skills required in performance of the lab assignments.
 This exam will be given according to the Course Syllabus Document - Lecture & Assignment Schedule.
 Exam documents are retained by the instructor.